 Data sources and methodology

-In order to reduce respondent burden, smaller firms receive a characteristics questionnaire (shortened version) which only include the industry-specific modules.
-For smaller firms, revenue and expense data are extracted from administrative files.
+In order to reduce response burden smaller firms receive a characteristics questionnaire (shortened version) that is industry-specific which does not include the revenue and expense modules.
+This shortened version is designed to collect both financial and non-financial characteristics, while revenue and expense data are extracted from administrative files.

 This is a sample survey with a cross-sectional design.

-Prior to the selection of a random sample, enterprises are classified into homogeneous groups (i.e., groups with the same NAICS codes and same geography) based on the characteristics of their establishments.
-Then, each group is divided into sub-groups (i.e. small, medium, large) called strata based on the annual revenue of the enterprise.
+Prior to the selection of a random sample, enterprises are classified into homogeneous groups (i.e., groups with the same North American Industry Classification System codes and same geography) based on the characteristics of their establishments.
+Then, each group is divided into sub-groups (i.e. small, medium or large) called strata based on the annual revenue of the enterprise.

 Responding to this survey is mandatory.